Call for Papers

 Furthermore, artifacts created for military ends connect scholars back to the civilians that often created them.
-Military artifacts speak to the intersection of long-standing trade practices with the growing centralization, capitalization, and industrialization of the fiscal military state that was developing in the 18th century.
+Military artifacts speak to the intersection of long-standing trade practices with the growing centralization, capitalization, and industrialization of fiscal military states that were developing in the 18th century.
 The Fort Ticonderoga Museum seeks papers relating broadly to material culture made, used, or altered in a military context.
 From soldier’s encounters with domestic furnishings on campaign to the weapons designed and built for battle, military history and material culture are profoundly connected.

-We are seeking out new research and perspectives from established scholars in addition to graduate students, professionals, and artisans that relate to material culture made, used, or altered in a military context between roughly 1609-1815.
+We are seeking out new research from established scholars in addition to graduate students, professionals, and artisans that relate to material culture made, used, or altered in a military context between roughly 1609-1815.

 Papers may engage but are not limited to: